atlassian/koa-oas3/README.md

 * Follow the existing style
 * Separate unrelated changes into multiple pull requests
 * See the existing issues for things to start contributing.
+* Generate changeset using `yarn changeset`
+* If there are dependency changes, update lock file with `yarn install`

 For bigger changes, make sure you start a discussion first by creating an issue and explaining the intended change.